michaelleech/screeps-starter/README.md

 `npm start`

-Open up main.ts and get crackin'
+Open up src/main.ts and get crackin'

+variables defined outside the `loop` function in main.ts will be cached and not re-declared every game tick